Skip to main content

 1st October: April Jones’ murder (2012)

 Mark Bridger was found guilty of April’s murder in May 2013.
 He claimed he had run her over and tried to hide the body.
-However, the jury was not convinced by his story and he was sentenced to life imprisonment with a whole life tariff.
+However, his story did not convince the jury, and he was sentenced to life imprisonment with a whole life tariff.

 2nd October: Sean Mercer goes on trial for the murder of Rhys Jones (2008)